 Create a proposal.
 In other words, map out your drawing.
 I had a mock up drawing that I created first, this helped map during the beginning idea stages.
 A loose sketch on your piano is an additional route to alleviate guess work before putting paint to piano.
 Buying a heavy quality paint will also alleviate any issues with covering your pencil marks.

 Touch up, outline and sign.
 Uni markers to outline and make the abstract floral pattern pop out.
 Also this is a great place to touch up your work.
 Maybe there is a spot you are unsure about, paint over it.
-Fix it til you love it.
-Finally, sign your work and date it.
+Adjust it til you love it.
+Finally, sign your work and date it. :))

 Varnish.
 Allow drying time before adding your varnish.
 I personally waited at least 24 hours because Uni markers like to bleed if they are not set.
 Varnish can be tricky for beginners.
 Make sure you follow the directions and don't over brush it on application.
 Over brushing will create small clear bubbles in your work.
 Take your time, be gentle to your art and do one layer at a time.
 Allow dry time before each layer of varnish.
 It should be smooth to the touch.
 I personally used 3 coats of varnish to really seal the work.

-Other articles you can find of Keyed Up Kenosha Artwalk Project
+Keyed Up Kenosha Artwalk Articles: